 What not to do in an interview

-When preparing for an interview, candidates are always looking for things they should be doing to sell themselves to their future employee, but often forget about the things that can jeopardize their chances.
+Candidates are always looking for things they should be doing in an interview to sell themselves to their future employee, but often forget about the things that can jeopardize their chances.

 “Being able to conduct yourself in a professional and considered fashion at interview can often be just as important as demonstrating your technical abilities,” said Martin Fox, Managing Director at Robert Walters.